 Using a spray bottle with a mist setting, lightly spray the tree with water.
 Be careful not to oversaturate the branches.
+Make sure the tops of the branches are well-misted since that's where you want the faux snow to sit.

 Place flocking powder into a mesh wire sifter.
 Using a sifter rather than your hand for sprinkling ensures the distribution of powder will be more even across the surface of the branches.